What is Motor Planning?

 Handwriting can be a challenge where it might be illegible, poorly presented & tiring.
 Assistive technology can be a great option as kids get older & there is research to suggest that children with motor planning difficulties do better with cursive script when writing.

-If you are looking for more strategies, ideas & information on motor planning skills & Dyspraxia/DCD; I have engaging videos on My OT University that goes through it in more detail.
-Learn more by clicking here.
+If you are looking for more strategies, ideas & information on motor planning skills & Dyspraxia/DCD; I have engaging videos on my course available here

 Activities to Develop Motor Planning